Operational Guidelines & New Booking Terms!

 NEW BOOKING TERMS

 We understand these continue to be extraordinary times, and we want to make it as worry-free and easy as possible for you to plan your next trip!
 In this spirit, we have permanently reduced our deposit on multi-day trips to $250 per person (previously $500).
 The balance is due 60 days before the trip.
 Once the final payment has been made normal terms and conditions apply.
-(Any trip that includes the Inca Trail has a $300 deposit, Phantom Ranch $500 deposits and private groups of 10 or more in Patagonia have 30% deposits).
+(Any trip that includes the Inca Trail has a $300 deposit and Phantom Ranch has $500 deposits).

 Current TRANSPORTATION, CAPACITY and Dining PROTOCOLS